 Typical Task Schedule Semester 1 Enroll in research methods course per program requirements.
 Semester 2 Enroll in second/advanced graduate research course and/or first thesis hours where applicable per program requirements.
-During this semester you will typically: Appoint the full thesis committee Finalize a topic Write and submit your prospectus to GER Obtain DOR and/or IRB/IACUC approval from OSPRI and submit to GER Write first draft of introduction, literature review, and methodology Semester 3 and Beyond if Necessary Enroll in thesis course per program requirements and continue working for as many semesters as needed if necessary.
-During this semester you will typically:
+During this semester you will typically: Appoint the full thesis committee Finalize a topic Write and submit your prospectus to GS Obtain DOR and/or IRB/IACUC approval from OSPRI and submit to GS Write the first draft of the introduction, literature review, and methodology Semester 3 and Beyond if Necessary Enroll in thesis course per program requirements and continue working for as many semesters as needed if necessary.
+During this semester you will typically: Conduct research Write findings and conclusion Schedule the date, time, and location for the thesis defense Submit Defense Thesis to Committee, School or Department, and GS Present your Defense Complete the Final Thesis and submit it to GS with the accompanying Library Release Form